Center-wise Local Image Mixture For Contrastive Representation Learning: Conclusion

 \section{Conclusion}

-In this work, we proposed CLIM data augmentation, to efficiently pull semantic similar samples for better representation in contrastive learning.
-The main contributions of CLIM consist of two elements, center-wise positive sample selection, which considers both local similarity and global aggregation property.
-In such way, similar samples are progressively aggregated to a series of predefined clusters, while not breaking the local similarity; and data mixing augmentation, which expands the neighborhood space of an example by mixing two images, and acts as a smoothing regularization for contrastive loss.
+In this work, we proposed CLIM data augmentation.
+Center-wise positive sample selection considers both local similarity and global aggregation property.
+In such way, similar samples are progressively aggregated to a series of predefined clusters, while not breaking the local similarity.
+Data mixing augmentation acts as a smoothing regularization for contrastive loss between neighborhood space.
 Furthermore, we present a simple but effective multi-resolution augmentation, which explicitly model scale invariance to further improve the representation.
 Experiments evaluated on several unsupervised benchmarks demonstrate the effectiveness of our method.